What to Do If You Have Grey Market Sellers Breaking MAP

 When creating a good MAP policy, two things are most important.
 First, you want to make sure that your sellers are aware of your policy.
 Second, make sure that your policy is enforceable.

 However, enforcing MAP can take additional time and money if your legal partner isn’t accustomed to MAP compliance.
-At Pattern, we partner with Vorys (experts in eControl) to help our brands seamlessly create and enforce a viable MAP policy.
+At Pattern, we can refer you to legal eControl experts that help our brands seamlessly create and enforce a viable MAP policies.